 During the year the DMO has undertaken a review of its most significant IT systems in the context of current and anticipated business requirements including those of CRND.
-In the medium term this work will inform strategic decisions regarding investment in the DMO's IT infrastructure.
+The DMO has strengthened the resilience of systems further to the strategic review conducted in 2014-2015.
 The DMO has put in place structured business continuity arrangements to ensure it is able to continue market operations in the event of an internal or external incident that threatens business operations.